One of the main goals of postal operators is to make sure packages and goods move quickly and without delays.

 First, there are many people with whom doing business with is illegal.
 And there are also restrictions on which goods can be shipped to which country.

 Postal operators are required by law to make sure they follow these lists.
-Failing to do so can be a criminal offence.
+Failing to do so can be a criminal offense.
 A genuine chance business that breaches this obligation can be fined or even lose their export license.

 There are a lot of people in international sanctions lists with whom a marketplace is not allowed to do business.
 There are also many country-specific lists as well.